Sherwood Forest: History

 After the dissolution of the monasteries by Henry VIII in 1536, the land of Sherwood was sold and granted into private ownership which was converted into house estates.
 James I in the 1600s visited the forest, as did Charles I and Charles II brought back under control the management of Sherwood Forest.
+The oak trees from Sherwood Forest were used to build the roof of St Paul's Cathedral in London and 1st Viscount Nelson's naval fleet.

 Sherwood Forest in 1623 had a narrow escape from a fire which broke out.
 The only record of this occurrence is written in a letter which is preserved in the British Museum.

 In the 17th and 18th centuries Charles II and then Queen Anne sold large areas of Sherwood Crown Land to private owners who built the estates of Thoresby Hall, The former Clumber House, Welbeck Abbey and Worksop Manor.
 These estates became known as the Dukeries.
 Newstead Abbey was converted into a country House and Rufford Abbey was partially demolished and converted into a country House.

-Mansfield anciently became the pre-eminent in importance among the towns of the forest.
+Mansfield anciently became pre-eminent in importance among the towns of the forest.